ioannis-toumboglou/iss-tracker/README.md

-An application that tracks the International Space Station in real time.
+An application that tracks position of the International Space Station in real time.
 <br>
 <br>
 <b>Requirements:</b>